 Tiana Epps-Johnson

-Tiana is a recipient of the 2020 Skoll Award for Social Entrepreneurship, and was selected to join the inaugural cohorts of Obama Foundation Fellows (2018) and Harvard Ash Center Technology and Democracy Fellows (2015).
+Tiana is a 2022 University of Chicago Center for Effective Government Senior Practitioner Fellow, a 2021 Emerson Collective Dial Fellow, a recipient of the 2020 Skoll Award for Social Entrepreneurship, and was selected to join the inaugural cohorts of Obama Foundation Fellows (2018) and Harvard Ash Center Technology and Democracy Fellows (2015).
 Tiana earned a MSc in Politics and Communication from the London School of Economics and a BA in Political Science from Stanford University.

 Cristina Sinclaire

-Cristina Sinclaire is a Director as well as Secretary for the Center for Tech and Civic Life.
-Cristina is currently Senior Vice President at Clarity Campaign Labs in Washington, DC.
-Before joining Clarity, she served as Director of Client Services at Catalist, providing data and data services to over 200 progressive organizations.
+Cristina Sinclaire is a Partner at Clarity Campaign Labs, a political analytics firm in Washington, DC.
+Before joining Clarity, she served as Director of Client Services at Catalist, providing data and data services to over 200 organizations.
 Prior to that she researched voting laws and built civic data tools at the New Organizing Institute.

 Cristina has managed electoral campaigns and organized communities from California to South Africa.
-In addition to her role at CTCL, she sits on the Boards of National Public Radio, the Alliance for CHANGE, and the Earthward Bound Foundation.
+In addition to her role at CTCL, she sits on the Boards of the National Public Radio Foundation, Change the Game, the Alliance for CHANGE, and the Earthward Bound Foundation.

 Cristina is a graduate of the University of San Francisco, where she studied Sociology and Criminology.
-She brings a diverse and extensive background in political organizing, advocacy, and nonprofit management to the CTCL board.
+She brings a diverse and extensive background in voting laws, advocacy, civic tech and organizational management to the CTCL board.